Statistical Review Country Transition Tracker

 Total Energy Consumption per Capita

 As a measure of the total amount of energy consumed divided by a country’s population, the level of energy consumption per capita can be interpreted in several ways.
 On the one hand, a high score can infer profligate or wasteful use of energy, whilst a low one can infer limited access to energy for large elements of the population.
-In 2022, half of the top ten rated countries came from the Middle East where demand for air conditioning is high for long periods of the year.
+In 2023, half of the ten highest rated countries were in the Middle East where demand for air conditioning is high for long periods of the year.
 Those ranked in the very lowest levels are generally considered to be of developing nation status or are relatively less densely populated.
 It is one way of considering the extent to which there is universal access to energy, a key element of the energy transition, within a given country.
-In 2022 the global average was 153 gigajoules per capita with Europe averaging around 142.

 Economy-wide Primary Energy Intensity

 The ratio of energy use to GDP considers the total energy used to support economic and social activity.
 In aggregating all energy consumption resulting from a wide range of production and consumption activities, it is one measure of how efficient an economy is at using energy.
-Whilst Ireland tops the table, this is a result of an adjustment rather than a material reduction in intensity.
+Whilst Ireland appears lowest, this is a result of an adjustment rather than a material reduction in intensity.
 From 2015, several large multinationals relocated their economic activities and underlying intellectual property to Ireland in order to access low corporation tax rates.
 GDP increased suddenly by 25% without any material impact on energy demand, hence a significantly low score.
-Of the countries notable for having large energy intensive manufacturing bases, Germany had the lowest energy intensity rating in 2022 at 2.9 megajoules per $ GDP, followed by Japan at 3.4, South Korea at 5.5, and China at 6.1.
+Of the countries notable for having large energy intensive manufacturing bases, Germany had the lowest energy intensity rating in 2023 at 2.7 megajoules per $ GDP, followed by Japan at 3.2, South Korea at 5.3, and China at 6.2.

 Methodology and Underlying Data